Self-organizing traffic lights: A realistic simulation: Introduction: Catch the Green Wave? Better Make Your Own!

-\section{Introduction: Catch the green wave?
-Better make your own!}
+\section{Introduction: Catch the Green Wave?
+Better Make Your Own!}

 Everybody in populated areas suffers from traffic congestion problems.
-To deal with them, people have developed different methods to mediate between road users as best as possible.
-Traffic lights are not the only piece in this puzzle, but they are an important one.
+To deal with them, different methods have been developed to mediate between road users as best as possible.
+Traffic lights are not the only pieces in this puzzle, but they are an important one.
 As such, different approaches have been used trying to reduce waiting times of users and to prevent traffic jams.
-The most common consists of finding mathematically the appropriate phases and periods of traffic lights to optimize traffic flow.
+The most common consists of finding the appropriate phases and periods of traffic lights to quantitatively optimize traffic flow.
 This results in ``green waves" that flow through the main avenues of a city, ideally enabling cars to drive through them without facing a red light, as the speed of the green wave matches the desired cruise speed for the avenue.
 However, this approach does not consider the current state of the traffic.
-If there is a high density, cars entering a green wave will be stopped by cars ahead of them or that turned into the avenue.
-And once a car misses the green wave, it will have to wait the whole duration of the red light to enter the next green wave.
-On the other hand, for very low densities, cars might arrive too fast at the next intersection, having to stop at each crossing.
-Nevertheless, this method is certainly better than having no synchronization at all.
-Still, it can be greatly improved.
+If there is a high traffic density, cars entering a green wave will be stopped by cars ahead of them or cars that turned into the avenue, and once a car misses the green wave, it will have to wait the whole duration of the red light to enter the next green wave.
+On the other hand, for very low densities, cars might arrive too quickly at the next intersection, having to stop at each crossing.
+This method is certainly better than having no synchronization at all, however, it can be greatly improved.

 Traffic modelling has enhanced greatly our understanding of this complex phenomenon, especially during the last decade \citep {PrigogineHerman1971,Traffic95,Traffic97,Traffic99,Helbing1997,HelbingHuberman1998}, suggesting different improvements to the traffic infrastructure.
 One of these consists of adapting the traffic lights to the current traffic conditions.
-Indeed, modern "intelligent" advanced traffic management systems (ATMS) use learning methods to adapt phases of traffic lights, normally using a central computer \citep{FHA1998,SCOOT1981}.
-The self-organizing approach we present here does not need one, as the global synchronization is adaptively achieved by local interactions between cars and traffic lights, generating flexible green waves on demand.
+Indeed, modern ``intelligent" advanced traffic management systems (ATMS) use learning methods to adapt phases of traffic lights, normally using a central computer \citep{FHA1998,SCOOT1981}.
+The self-organizing approach we present here does not need a central computer, as the global synchronization is adaptively achieved by local interactions between cars and traffic lights, generating flexible green waves on demand.